-Most animals make their own vitamin C: true or false?
+Do most animals make their own vitamin C?

 Vitamins are only vitamins if your body can’t make them itself.
 Ian M. has heard that most animals make their own ascorbic acid, better known as vitamin C. And he’s heard right: inability to make ascorbic acid is the exception rather than the rule throughout the living world.